Haunted by a stabbing

 I’m scared for my friends.
 I’m scared for my former students, many of whom have just announced the colleges they plan to attend this Fall.
 I am scared for every young trans person who walks home at night, or even does their laundry in their own building.

 The Right has made transgender people, in particular trans women and girls, a wedge issue.
 They have spent years spewing disinformation, dehumanizing trans individuals, both real and figments of their twisted imaginations, and they have sown fear and disgust about a disempowered, tiny group of people.
-Again, we don’t know why the UW student was killed, but this focused stochastic terrorism’s natural outcome is more violence against the transgender community.
+Again, we don’t know why Juniper was killed, but this focused stochastic terrorism’s natural outcome is more violence against the transgender community.

 I’m not sure when this will stop, but I do know that unless cisgender people make the defense of transgender people and identities a high priority, it won’t stop at all.
 There aren’t enough of us.
 We need your help, we need you to question jokes made at our expense, and correct misinformation when you hear it, we need you to tell your family and friends normal human stories about the trans people in your life.

 We need you to be informed about threats to our safety.
 For instance, two ballot initiatives that all Washingtonians will be able to vote on this November are: IL26-01, which would require that parents be notified if a student is using their chosen gender pronouns or name in school, and IL26-638, which would deny trans girls from playing girls’ sports and would open the floodgates to gender inspection of minors.
-The Washington State Education Association calls these bills anti-school and opposes them; they offer talking points against them, please learn them, please share them, please make sure your community knows to vote against these initiatives this November.
+The Washington State Education Association calls these bills anti-school and opposes them; they offer talking points against both initiatives.
+Please learn them, please share them, please make sure your community knows to vote against these initiatives this November.